cockroachdb/docs/v2.1/admin-ui-statements-page.md

 ### Latency by Phase

-The **Latency by Phase** table provides the mean value and one standard deviation of the mean value of the overall service latency as well as latency for each execution phase (parse, plan, run, and overhead) for the SQL statement (or multiple statements having the same fingerprint).
+The **Latency by Phase** table provides the mean value and one standard deviation of the mean value of the overall service latency as well as latency for each execution phase (parse, plan, run) for the SQL statement (or multiple statements having the same fingerprint).
 The table provides the service latency details in numerical values as well as color-coded bar graphs: blue indicates the mean value and yellow indicates one standard deviation of the mean value of latency.

 ### Statistics by Gateway Node